nenosinc/iCloudDocumentSync/README.md

 Stop monitoring changes in a document's state by removing notifications for a specific target.

     BOOL success = [[iCloud sharedCloud] stopMonitoringDocumentStateChangesForFile:@"docName.ext" onTarget:self];

+### File Conflict Handling
+When a document's state changes to *in conflict*, your application should take the appropriate action by resolving the conflict or letting the user resolve the conflict.
+You can monitor for document state changes with the `monitorDocumentStateForFile:onTarget:withSelector:` method. iCloud Document Sync provides two methods that help handle a conflict with a document stored in iCloud.
+The first method lets you find all conflicting versions of a file:

+    NSArray *documentVersions = [[iCloud sharedCloud] findUnresolvedConflictingVersionsOfFile:documentName];

+The array returned contains a list of NSFileVersion objects for the specified file.
+You can then use this list of file versions to either automatically merge changes or have the user select the correct version.
+Use the following method to resolve the conflict by submitting the "correct" version of the file.

+    [[iCloud sharedCloud] resolveConflictForFile:@"docName.ext" withSelectedFileVersion:[NSFileVersion object]];

 ## Delegates
 iCloud Document Sync delegate methods notify you of the status of iCloud and your documents stored in iCloud.
-There are no required delegate method for iOS, however it is recommended that you utilize all available delegate methods.
+To use the iCloud delegate, subscribe to the `iCloudDelegate` protocol and then set the `delegate` property.
+To use the iCloudDocument delegate, subscribe to the `iCloudDocumentDelegate` protocol and then set the `delegate` property.

-### iCloud Availability Changed</td>
+### iCloud Availability Changed
 Called (automatically by iOS) when the availability of iCloud changes.
 The first parameter, `cloudIsAvailable`, is a boolean value that is YES if iCloud is available and NO if iCloud is not available.
 The second parameter, `ubiquityToken`, is an iCloud ubiquity token that represents the current iCloud identity.
 Can be used to determine if iCloud is available and if the iCloud account has been changed (ex. if the user logged out and then logged in with a different iCloud account).
 This object may be nil if iCloud is not available for any reason.
 The third parameter, `ubiquityContainer`, is the root URL path to the current application's ubiquity container.
 This URL may be nil until the ubiquity container is initialized.

     - (void)iCloudAvailabilityDidChangeToState:(BOOL)cloudIsAvailable withUbiquityToken:(id)ubiquityToken withUbiquityContainer:(NSURL *)ubiquityContainer